goldin2008/Note/mlops.md

 Create `Dockerfile` (txt file) -> Build `Docker Image` (docker build) -> Create `Docker Container` (docker run/docker ps) -> Serve as containers for your application
 `Docker` is a tool that makes it easier to create, deploy, and run any application by using what is called a container.
 It’s also a software platform, which is used to create Docker images that will be referred to as a Docker container once it’s been deployed.
-A `Docker Container` is an isolated environment which contains all the required dependencies for your application to run, it is often referred to as a running instance of a Docker image.
+A `Docker Container` is an isolated environment which contains all the required dependencies for your application to run, it is often referred to as a running instance of a Docker image. a Docker Image is a read-only file that contains our application along with the dependencies (like a blueprint) and a Docker container is a running image (we can run a number of containers using one image)
 A `Docker Image` is a file(read-only), comprised of multiple layers, that is used to execute code in a Docker container.
 Docker images are found in a large hub which is referred to as Docker Hub.
 So you pull images from the hub or you build a custom image from a base image and when these images are being executed they serve as containers for your application.
 So combining the pieces together we can simply define `Docker` as:
 A Software platform which makes it easier to create and deploy any application by creating a Docker image which will then be a Docker container which contains all the dependencies and packages we need for our application to work once it’s been deployed.